 George Reich…..
 Director, Choreographer, Dancer, Actor

-George joined The Roland Petite Ballet Company and danced in the film “The Glass Slipper” with Leslie Caron in 1953 at the MGM.
-He was then offered a seven year contract to stay with MGM Studios, however George refused the contract because he wanted to return to Paris, France.
+George joined The Roland Petit Ballet Company and danced in the film “The Glass Slipper” with Leslie Caron in 1953 at the MGM.
+He was then offered a seven-year contract to stay with MGM Studios, however, George refused the contract because he wanted to return to Paris, France.
 He ended up staying in France for 18 years.

-George then form his own ballet company “Le Ballet Ho” in 1955.
-George danced at the Moulin Rouge, The Olympia Music Hall and The Ballet De Paris.
-In 1957 George Danced and choreographed Josephine Baker’s show “Paris Mes Amour” at the Olympia De Paris with his dance company “Les Ballet Ho”.
-During this time, he continued touring with his own dance company, “Les Ballet Ho”, and also choreographed numerous television specials in Spain, Germany, Italy and England.
-He has choreographed and directed shows for such stars as Josephine Baker, Marlene Dietrich, Edith Piaf, Brigitte Bardot, Lillian Montevecci, Line Renaud, Michele Richard and Muriel Millard, as well as The Follies Bergere in Paris and New York, and major casinos from Monte Carlo to Las Vegas.
+George then formed his own ballet company “Le Ballet Ho” in 1955.
+George danced at the Moulin Rouge, The Olympia Music Hall, and The Ballet De Paris.
+In 1957 George Danced and choreographed Josephine Baker’s show “Paris Mes Amour” at Olympia De Paris with his dance company “Les Ballet Ho”.
+During this time, he continued touring with his own dance company, “Les Ballet Ho”, and also choreographed numerous television specials in Spain, Germany, Italy, and England.
+He has choreographed and directed shows for such stars as Josephine Baker, Marlene Dietrich, Edith Piaf, Brigitte Bardot, Lillian Montevecci, Line Renaud, Michele Richard, and Muriel Millard, as well as The Follies Bergere in Paris and New York, and major casinos from Monte Carlo to Las Vegas.

 George choreographed and directed many highly successful production shows that ran from coast to coast from Los Angeles, Las Vegas, Reno, and Lake Tahoe to Atlantic City, Valley Forge, New York City to Miami Beach, also including Montreal, Puerto Rico, the Bahamas, and the Cruise Lines.
 His award-winning shows are still garnering much applause on many of the Carnival Cruise Lines’ vessels.